realyze/pr-train/README.md

 Run `npm install -g git-pr-train`.

 ## Usage
 Just run `git pr-train` in your working dir when you're on any branch that belongs to a PR train.
 You don't have to be on branch 1.
+Use `-r/--rebase` option if you'd like to rebase branches rather than merge.

 `git pr-train -p` will also push your updated changes to remote `origin` (configurable via `--remote` option).